ApprenticeAI/frapy/docs/topics/selectors.rst

 Using selectors
 ---------------

-To explain how to use the selectors we'll use the ``Scrapy shell`` (which provides interactive testing) and an example page located in the Scrapy documentation server:
+To explain how to use the selectors we'll use the ``Frapy shell`` (which provides interactive testing) and an example page located in the Frapy documentation server:

     https://docs.frapy.org/en/latest/_static/selectors-sample1.html